 Despite the weirdness and occasional struggles, I really do recommend this strategy 100%!

-Unique Considerations with a Campervan
+Unique Considerations for your Iceland Campervan Trip

 Icelandic food (particularly restaurant food) is extremely expensive, so if we wanted to have a budget trip, we needed to make our own food as much as possible.
 (You can read all about our Iceland budget here).